Particular/docs.particular.net/nservicebus/operations/performance-counters.md

 ---
 title: Performance Counters
-summary: Monitoring NServiceBus through the use of performance counters.
+summary: Monitoring through the use of performance counters.
-reviewed: 2016-03-17
+reviewed: 2016-11-01
+component: Core
 tags:
  - Performance Counters
 redirects:
  - nservicebus/monitoring-nservicebus-endpoints
  - nservicebus/operations/monitoring-endpoints
  - nservicebus/operations/fail-or-hang-during-performance-counter-setup
 related:
  - servicecontrol
  - servicepulse
  - nservicebus/recoverability
  - nservicebus/operations/auditing
  - nservicebus/operations/management-using-powershell
  - samples/performance-counters
 ---

 When a system is broken down into multiple processes, each with its own queue, it allows identifying which process is the bottleneck by examining how many messages (on average) are in each queue.
 The only issue is that without knowing the rate of messages coming into each queue, and the rate at which messages are being processed from each queue, it is not possible to know how long messages are waiting in each queue, which is the primary indicator of a bottleneck.

 Despite the many performance counters Microsoft provides for MSMQ (including messages in queues, machine-wide incoming and outgoing messages per second, and the total messages in all queues), there is no built-in performance counter for the time it takes a message to get through each queue.

-## NServiceBus performance counters

 NServiceBus includes several performance counters.
 They are installed in the `NServiceBus` category.

 Since all performance counters in Windows are exposed via Windows Management Instrumentation (WMI), it is very straightforward to pull this information into the existing monitoring infrastructure.

-### Critical Time
+## Critical Time

 **Counter Name:** `Critical Time`

 **Added in:** Version 3

 Monitors the age of the oldest message in the queue.
 This takes into account the whole chain, from the message being sent from the client machine until successfully processed by the server.
-Define an SLA for each endpoint and use the `CriticalTime` counter to ensure it is adhered to.
+Define an Service-level agreement (SLA) for each endpoint and use the `CriticalTime` counter to ensure it is adhered to.

 **Versions 6 and above:** The value recorded in the TimeSent header is the time when the call to send the message is executed, not the actual time when the message was dispatched to the transport infrastructure.
 Since the outgoing messages in handlers are sent as a [batched](/nservicebus/messaging/batched-dispatch.md) operation, depending on how long the message handler takes to complete, the actual dispatch may happen later than the time recorded in the TimeSent header.
 For operations outside of handlers the recorded sent time is accurate.

-#### Configuration
+### Configuration

 This counter can be enabled using the the following code: